Its3rr0rsWRLD/Quanling-Dingle-Script/README.md

 )
 ```

 1. This is the name of the channel that the Drop-Down menu will be in.
 All channels must be made with the following.
+See [here](https://github.com/ThatError404/Quanling-Dingle-Script/blob/main/Example%20Images/QDS-MD-5.png?raw=true) for example images.
 ```lua
 local {name} = {Server Name}:Channel("{Channel Name}")
 ```